Page views in 2024 to date: 69

 Discussion:

 Medulloepithelioma is a rare, high grade (WHO grade IV), neoplasm containing epithelium resembling the embryonic neural tube.
-Most cases occur in the first 5 years of life, either supra- or infratentorially.
-It may also occur in the ciliary body / optic disc (Hum Pathol 2011 Jun 13 [Epub ahead of print]) or elsewhere in the body.
-Tumors are typically large, causing increased intracranial pressure or mass-type symptoms (Burger: Tumors of the Central Nervous System (AFIP Atlas of Tumor Pathology, Series 4, Vol 7, 2007).
+Most cases occur in the first 5 years of life, either supra or infratentorially.
+It may also occur in the ciliary body / optic disc or elsewhere in the body (Hum Pathol 2011;42:2047).
+Tumors are typically large, causing increased intracranial pressure or mass type symptoms (Burger: Tumors of the Central Nervous System, 1st Edition, 2007).

-The basement membrane is strongly positive for PAS, type IV collagen and nestin, and tumor cells are immunoreactive for vimentin but negative for keratin, S100, GFAP and synaptophysin (Pediatr Pathol Lab Med 1997;17:913).
+The basement membrane is strongly positive for PAS, type IV collagen and nestin.
+Tumor cells are immunoreactive for vimentin but negative for keratin, S100, GFAP and synaptophysin (Pediatr Pathol Lab Med 1997;17:913).

 The differential diagnosis includes: